8 months pregnant: symptoms and baby development

 Emotions

 How are you feeling deep down?
 A bit emotional?
-Yeah, that's normal for around now.
-You may be feeling a bit overwhelmed as the weeks are passing by, you're getting advice on just about everything, and it's a bit much.
+Yeah, that's normal for this time.
+You may be feeling a bit overwhelmed as the weeks are passing by, you're getting advice on just about everything, and it can end up being a bit too much.

-There’s every chance you don’t really know how to feel at the moment.
-One minute you’re suffering from pregnancy tiredness, the next you’re determined to build all that flat pack stuff in the nursery, but then the next minute you’re on the floor having a good old sob.
+Your emotions and energy levels may fluctuate - one minute you may suffer from pregnancy tiredness, the next you’re determined to build all that flat pack stuff in the nursery, next thing you know, you're on the floor having a good sob.

 Clumsiness